spatie/pixelmatch-php/README.md

 ## Usage

-To quickly see the percentage of pixels that are different between two images, you can use the `mismatchingPercentage` method.
+To quickly see the percentage of pixels that are different between two images, you can use the `mismatchedPixelPercentage` method.

 ### Mismatching results in percentage or amount of pixels